LuisScoccola/fufpy/README.md

 This package depends on `numpy` and `numba`, which will be installed automatically when installing via `pip`.

+## Documentation

+The documentation, including API, can be found [here](https://luisscoccola.com/fufpy/).

 ## License

 This software is published under the 3-clause BSD license.